 What to Do in the Event of:

-In the event of a needlestick, the incident should be reported to the attending physician and/or clerkship director if possible.
-Immediately, go to Temple Occupational Health Services during regular business hours - Temple University Hospital Basement, Rock Pavilion (215)707-4455.
-Tell them you have the student accident insurance.
-On nights and weekends, proceed to the Emergency Room and tell them you have the student accident insurance policy.
+In the event of a needlestick injury, the incident should be reported to the attending physician and/or clerkship director if possible.
+Within the Temple Health System, immediately go to Temple Occupational Health Services during regular business hours - Temple University Hospital Basement, Rock Pavilion (215)707-4455.
+On nights and weekends, proceed to the Emergency Room.
+Be sure to follow the claim submittal instructions for the student Accident Insurance policy as described in the Accident Insurance section of the student handbook.
 Follow up care is managed by Student Health Services.
 All decisions regarding source patient testing, student testing and prophylactic treatment will follow CDC guidelines; which are in compliance with University guidelines.

 Exposure to Infectious Materials/Environmental Hazard: